huanglm-me/Ethical_Anomaly_Detection/README.md

 # Ethical_Anomaly_Detection

-Ethically Compliant Anomaly Detection with Fuzzy Logic Regulation in Autonomous Driving Scenes
+Ethically Compliant Decision Making for Anomaly Detection in Autonomous Driving Scenes

 The source code will be published soon.